-This environment pack was produced for desktop/console platforms, as such the visual fidelity does not come very cheap.
+This environment pack was produced for desktop/console platforms, as such the visual fidelity does not come free.
 Development was done on a laptop with an i7-4700HQ, a GTX765M (comparable to a desktop GTX650) and 8GB of RAM, where the demo scene performed around 40-70fps in the editor (higher in a build).
 On machine powered by a GTX960 it performed around 120fps.

 All shaders support GPU instancing, which is available since Unity 5.6.
 It sees a huge performance improvement as it allows objects that share the same mesh/material to be rendered in a few draw calls.
 Be sure the “Enable Instancing” checkbox is ticked on the used materials.
 This already enabled on all materials by default.
 Always avoid non-uniform or negative scaling on objects, since this prevents them from being instanced.

-It’s important to know that Static Batching has been disabled on the tree prefabs.
+It’s important to note that Static Batching has been disabled on the tree prefabs.
 Otherwise GPU Instancing will fail to work.

 Also note how in the demo scene, the line of sight is broken at several points:

 This is beneficial for Occlusion Culling, which avoids rendering objects that aren’t visible.
 Thus, reducing the rendering overhead.

 Increasing the “Pixel error” value in your terrain settings, also has a huge impact on performance.
 In Unity 2018.3+ be sure to check the “Draw Instanced” checkbox.

 Be sure the splatmap (referred to as “control texture” in the terrain settings) is not set too high.
 If you need a higher resolution it’s advised to split the terrain up into multiple pieces.
 Rather than using a single 2x2km terrain with a 4096px splatmap, this would incur a long loading time.
 These settings must be configured before starting to sculpt/paint the terrain, as they cannot be changed afterwards.